smapiot/piral/docs/tutorials/11-server-side-rendering.md

 # Server-Side Rendering

 Piral makes the development of highly interactive distributed frontend applications quite easy.
 To enable this Piral uses an approach that focuses on developer experience by allowing using a serverless-first approach.
-As a consequence, the pilets are retrieves at runtime from a feed service.
+As a consequence, the pilets are retrieves at runtime from a pilet feed service.
 This approach is also known as client-side rendering (CSR).

 Naturally, performance implications apply.
 While pilets should be cached indefinitely (i.e., they will only require a download if never downloaded or if they have been updated), the responsive from the feed service can never be cached.
 The additional round-trip time (RTT) to retrieve the pilet feed will add to the JavaScript evaluation and execution time.